scheinerman/CoinRepresentations.jl/README.md

 Let `G` be a three-connected planar graph.
 This module finds a mapping from the vertices of `G` to disks in the plane with the property that adjacent vertices map to externally tangent disks and nonadjacent vertices map to disjoint disks.
+The `examples` directory contains demonstrations of this module.

 ## Creating the representation